 Although God will grant Christlikeness to us when Jesus returns, until then He intends for us to grow toward it.
 We aren’t merely to wait for holiness; we’re to pursue it. … It’s crucial—crucial—to understand that it’s not our pursuit of holiness that qualifies us to see the Lord.
 Rather, we are qualified to see the Lord by the Lord, not by good things we do.
 We cannot produce enough righteousness to impress God and gain admittance into heaven.
 Instead we can stand before God only in the righteousness that’s been earned by another, Jesus Christ.

-Whitney explains, “If your purpose is godliness—and godliness is your purpose if you are indwelled by the Holy Spirit, for He makes godliness your purpose—then how do you pursue that purpose?
+Whitney goes on to explain, “If your purpose is godliness—and godliness is your purpose if you are indwelled by the Holy Spirit, for He makes godliness your purpose—then how do you pursue that purpose?
 According to this verse, you ‘discipline yourself for the purpose of godliness.’”

 It takes discipline to live a distinctly Christian life; no one drifts into godliness.
 As I have interacted with Christians nearing the end of their lives, many express regret for their lack of intentionality.
 They wished they hadn’t been so angry, or spent so much time at work, or been so distracted when their kids needed help.
 “Godliness with contentment is great gain” (1 Tim.
 6:6).
 Can any other investment give such a promising dividend?